Multiscale analysis of the conductivity in the Lorentz mirrors model: Model and Definitions

-A key observation is that $\Lambda_N$ itself may be seen as a kind of generalized ``mirror" or more accurately as a deterministic scatterer.
-Indeed, for a fixed configuration of mirrors on $\Lambda_N$, to each incoming pair of position/velocity in $I_N$, corresponds a unique outgoing pair in $O_N$.
-Indeed, for any $x\in I_N$, we define $n_x:=\inf \{n: F^n(x;\pi)\in O_N\},$
+The slab $\Lambda_N$ itself may be viewed as a single deterministic scatterer: for a fixed configuration of mirrors, each incoming point $x\in I_N$ is mapped to a unique outgoing point in $O_N$.
+For any $x\in I_N$, define the exit time